An adhesive label is much more than a pretty identifier you slap onto secondary packaging.

 As you can imagine, the tidiness of a printing and packaging manufacturer’s working environment plays a big role in how well an adhesive label adheres to its substrate.
 Contaminants such as oils, dust, dirt, and other foreign elements can undermine the adhesion process.

-In some cases, contaminants might be inherent in an essential manufacturing process.
+In some cases, contaminants might be inherent in an essential manufacturing process (i.e., adhesives resistant to oils or mold release agents).
 If that’s the case, special adhesives can be utilized to counteract the potential hazard.

 Again, identify a manufacturer who is serious about their working conditions.

-Additionally, many labels can be laminated with a clear polyester or injected with resin or latex to enhance durability and water resistance.
+Additionally, many labels can be laminated with a clear polyester or vinyl to enhance durability and water resistance.

 For example, adhesives will quickly fall off or fail to properly attach at all if applied at temperatures below the freezing point of a given adhesive.
-The most common temperature range for pressure-sensitive adhesive labels is between 40 to 50 degrees Fahrenheit, although some specialty adhesives can work well at temperatures between 10 and 20 degrees Fahrenheit.
+The most common temperature range for pressure-sensitive adhesive labels is between 40 to 50 degrees Fahrenheit, although some specialty adhesives can work well even at extreme temperatures.

 Items that are going to be stored in cold temperatures, such as labels for outdoor winter products, for instance, might require a special adhesive that wouldn’t be considered for those stored at room temperature.